What is HOT, and what is the latest Holochain price prediction?

 “The patent focuses on the methods for saving, storing and retrieving data in a multi-node computing system where no single node has a comprehensive index of nodes or content managed by those nodes.”

-So… how outlandish is the average HOT coin price prediction that’s doing the rounds?
-And what about Holochain price prediction 2021 for the rest of the year?
+So how outlandish is the average HOT coin price prediction that’s doing the rounds?
+And what about the Holochain price prediction for 2022, the forecast for the rest of the year?

 It’s important to do your own research to assess whether you believe Holochain has the potential to take on established blockchain platforms and wrestle away market share.